AntonioLanderos/tc2037/README.md

 For the implementation of lexical analysis, I used the regular expression I described above.
 The lexical analyzer, implemented in the file regexv2.py, tokenizes input strings according to the rules defined by the DFA.

 Example inputs and outputs include:
+- Inputs: the inputs are stored in an array of strings
+- Outputs:
+  'The string *mahdi* is accepted?
+Yes'
+  'The string *maaula* is accepted?
+No' etc.

+  'Test *1* passed'
+  'Test *2* passed'
+  etc.

+  (The text marked in *italics* represents an iterator that goes through the array of inputs and a counter that checks if they pass the tests)

 # Analysis
 The implementation utilizes Python's regular expression library (re) to parse input strings according to the defined rules of the Chalkobsa language.
 Here's an analysis of the implementation: